microsoft/CameraTraps/api/batch_processing/README.md

 # Camera trap batch processing API user guide

 We offer a service for processing a large quantity of camera trap images using our [MegaDetector](https://github.com/Microsoft/CameraTraps#megadetector) by calling an API, documented here.
-The output is most helpful for separating empty from non-empty images based on some detector confidence threshold that you select, and putting bounding boxes around animals so that manual review can proceed faster.
+The output is most helpful for separating empty from non-empty images based on some detector confidence threshold that you select, and putting bounding boxes around animals, people and vehicles to help manual review proceed more quickly.

-You can process a batch of up to two million images in one request to the API.
+You can process a batch of up to a few million images in one request to the API.
 If in addition you have some images that are labeled, we can evaluate the performance of the MegaDetector on your labeled images (see [Post-processing tools](#post-processing-tools)).

 All references to &ldquo;container&rdquo; in this document refer to [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) containers.

+We have referred to one submission of images as a "request" in this documentation but as a "job" elsewhere in the source code and emails; confusingly, the endpoint for checking the status of a request/job is called `\task` and the RequestID is called `task_id`.
+Consider "request" and "job" interchangeable, and the `\task` endpoint a legacy issue.
+Note that the terms "job" and "task" mean different things in the source code (in the context of Azure Batch).

 ## Processing time